Kanban-Zai/kanban-zai-version-1.0/core.md

 To move forward, on anything, a consensus must be achieved.
 Effectively this means at least quorum of people.
 If a quorum cannot be achieved by the presence of enough voting members a vote MUST not be taken.

 This is not to say action cannot be taken if a vote cannot be taken.
-But an audit of that action must be recorded as it is a deviation from consensus.
+But an journal of that action must be recorded as it is a deviation from consensus.

 ### BACKPORTING